LeaCollin0518/NNetsFromScratch/README.md

 $ pytest
 ```

-The `very_slow` test trains a 2 hidden layer neural net on a subset of the MNIST dataset loaded from `sci-kit`.
+The `very_slow` test trains a 2 hidden layer neural net on a subset of the MNIST dataset loaded from `scikit`.